osm-ui/react/CONTRIBUTING.md

 $ git push origin master
 ```

-`npm version` tests the code and build it.
-Then it upgrades the package version number according to the used keyword (patch, minor or major) and commit the modifications in Git (with a proper version tag).
+`npm version` tests the code and builds it.
+Then it upgrades the package version number according to the used keyword (patch, minor or major) and commits the modifications in Git (with a proper version tag).
 Finally, it pushes it to repository with the tag.